Cutting Stripe Creation Time by 80% for Figma Designers

 What I'd do differently

 • Conducting 10-15 direct user interviews instead of relying on only secondary research from reviews and forums.
-While it provided valuable insights, direct user research would reveal more edge cases and user needs that I missed.

 Key learnings